gpspake/grunterie/README.md

 #Grunterie

 Grunterie is a WordPress theme based on [Reverie](http://themefortress.com/reverie/), a "versatile HTML5 responsive WordPress framework based on [ZURB's Foundation](http://foundation.zurb.com/)."
-Reverie is set up to use the Compass gem so, if you use [Compass](http://compass-style.org/) or you want a theme that's ready-to-go, use Reverie.
+Reverie is set up to use the Compass gem to compile SCSS.
+With Grunterie you can still use Compass but you also have the ability to use lib-SASS and all of the other grunt plugins.

 If you're in to [Grunt](http://gruntjs.com/) and want to stay on the cutting edge, here are some things that are great about Grunterie.
  * Includes all the great features in Reverie (Really, I didn't change much)
  * Built using the instructions in the [Foundation docs](http://foundation.zurb.com/docs/sass.html)
  * Takes full advantage of Grunt
  * Update Foundation any time with ```foundation update``` (Requires Foundation gem)
+ * Built to compile SCSS with lib-SASS by default
+ * You can still use Compass!
+(It's easy, you'll just need follow some quick instructions below.)

 ## Requirements

-Note: This isn't an out-of-the-box theme; you'll need to build it yourself.
-If you want one that's ready-to-go, use [Reverie](http://themefortress.com/reverie/).
+Update: You no longer have to build this theme yourself; it should be ready to go.
+That being said, if you want to customize the theme with SASS using lib-sass or Compass instead of writing vanilla css, you'll still need to follow the directions below.

 You'll need to have the following items installed before continuing.